tabokie/coplus/README.md

 * `cotimer`: Thread local timer.
 * `Socket`: asynchronic encapsulation of system socket.
 * `rpc`
-* `tasking`: use two queue: stocking queue and waiting queue, to manage concurrent tasking as coarse-grained dependency graph.
+* `tasking`: use two queue: stocking queue and waiting queue, to manage concurrent tasking as coarse-grained dependency graph. of little use for now.

 ## Benchmark